nibragimov/nibragimov.github.io/content/about.md

 My favourite editor is VSCode, though Intellij IDEA is also cool.
 I use Windows mostly, however I love Linux's terminal.

-Currently, my primary interest in software engineering is backend development.
+Currently, my interests in CS/SE are ~~backend development~~, systems programming, automation tools.

+I am currently working on Bachelor thesis, which will be available on GitHub upon completion.
 ### Contact
 If you want to talk, feel free to write me: [nodib7034@gmail.com](mailto:nodib7034@gmail.com)